microsoft/datashaper/javascript/core/docs/core.api.md

 // @public (undocumented)
 export const difference: (id: string) => SetOperationNode<unknown>;

-// Warning: (ae-missing-release-tag) "DualInputIO" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "DualInput" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
-export interface DualInputIO extends BasicIO {
+export interface DualInput extends BasicInput {
     input: {
-        source: InputSpecification;
+        source: PortBinding;
-        other: InputSpecification;
+        other: PortBinding;
     };
 }